 ```

-If you knit the document again, what was one slide should now be broken into two: an Introduction slide and a Bill Length slide.
-However, if you look closely, you’ll notice that the bottom of histogram is still slightly cut off.
-To correct this, we’ll change its size.
+When you knit the document again, what was one slide should now be broken into two: an Introduction slide and a Bill Length slide.
+However, if you look closely, you’ll notice that the bottom of the histogram is still slightly cut off.
+To correct this, you’ll change its size.

 Adjusting the Size of Figures